A transformative retreat in nature.

 Facilitators: Klaudia van Gool, Nikki Chambers, Jessie Watson Brown and Ellie Sunderland

-Course Summary: We are aiming to facilitate a deeper sense of belonging and comfort with the wild, through bushcraft, deep nature connection practices, crafts and support for each other as women.
-We will set up camp in the woods by the river, cook over the fire, tell stories and practice yoga in the morning.
+Event Summary: We are aiming to facilitate a deeper sense of belonging and comfort with the wild, through bushcraft, deep nature connection practices, crafts and support for each other as women.
+We will set up camp in the woods, cook over the fire, tell stories and practice yoga in the morning.
 This course is designed with teachings of the 8Shields / Art of Mentoring structures.

 Deep Nature Connection practices, Bushcraft skills, Group work, Craft, Ceremony, likely to include an Inipi /sweat lodge Lakota tradition.

-Full Course Details: Arrival by 16:00 on first day to set up camp, finishing at 12:00 on last day.
+Timing Details: Arrival by 16:00 on first day to set up camp, finishing after breakfast on last day.

 I have had an interest in the environment as long as I can remember and used to venture out into the fields when i was young.
 I worked for an environmental charity for many years, greening businesses and have taught permaculture since 2007.
 I did the yearlong Trackways survival training with Jessie.
 I work using a variety of eco-facilitation techniques, including the Work That Reconnects and eco-constellations and indigenous ceremony and connection tools, including the Inipi.
 I teach permaculture design, and am particularly interested in personal and social design.